Compute4Cure.org Open science, powered by donated compute

 How do I donate hardware?

-Email info@compute4cure.org.
-We offer free local pickup in the Chicago, Milwaukee, and Northern Indiana areas.
+Email info@compute4cure.org with your location, basic hardware specs, and any photos or pickup constraints.
+We coordinate local pickup in the Chicago, Milwaukee, and Northern Indiana areas.

 Is donating hardware secure?